kornellapu/spendings-frontend/README.md

 If the task was a little bit bigger and more complex, I would definitely set up a Redux store for it.

 ---

+### UI Library and Elements

+I did not used any other library like Material UI or its descendants.
+After the project, I feel I should have used them to spare some time in development.

+Next time I will definitely use some UI library for faster prototyping, even use the framework redefinitions for existing HTML elements from React (like Button, etc.).

+---

+### Animations

+I would like to add more animations, but the scope got a little bit bigger, than I could manage.

+Also if there would be animations I would leave out Tailwind from the project.
+It is good for prototyping, but in my opinion bigger projects does not scale well (in readability and complexity adds more layers).
+I intend to use CSS Modules if there should be more animations, because it can be a better modular solution.

+---

 <br>